 The Ampelmann Shop sells all sorts of novelties with the Ampelmann design such as magnets, cookie cutters, gummy candy and tee-shirts.

-If you are looking for a cool gift from Berlin, these souvenirssouvenirs at least have style and historysouvenirs at least have style and history behind them.
+If you are looking for a cool gift from Berlin, these souvenirs at least have style and history behind them.
 I thought the gummy Ampelmann were so adorable I got them as treats for my children.
+Ampelmann themed gifts are some of the many cool souvenirs from Berlin that you can buy along with food and copies of the Berlin buddy bears.

 There is even an Ampelmann cafe in the shop.
 This little design really brings in the Euros!